jafingerhut/cljol/README.md

 # Introduction

 cljol is specific to Clojure on Java.
+It uses a JVM library that knows deep internal details of the JVM, and those parts would need to be replaced with something else in order to work on a non-JVM platform.

 cljol uses the [Java Object Layout](https://openjdk.java.net/projects/code-tools/jol) library to